-The position of the decimal point for all the displayed quantities is automatically calculated by the microcontroller.
+The position of the decimal point for all the displayed quantities are automatically calculated by the microcontroller.
 The microcontroller also calculates the engineering units for the primary units display.
-The microprocessor will adjust the decimal and alter the alphanumeric display to indicate in Watts/Vars, Kilowatts/KiloVars, Megawatts/MegaVars or Gigawatts/GigaVars, etc.
+The microprocessor will adjust the decimal and alter the alphanumeric display to indicate in Watts/Vars, kilowatts/kilovars, Megawatts/MegaVars or Gigawatts/Gigavars, etc.